klackerman00/miniGNI_plus/README.md

 The door was removed from the miniGNIv1 to the miniGNI+ and replaced with an encapsulating cover.
 This cover offers minimal resistance against the micro-servo motor resulting in fewer failures of the door closure system (a common issue with version 1).
 For over 100 collected samples, the miniGNI+ closure system has never failed.
 Additionally, this new closure ensures no airflow around the polycarbonate slide during transport, offering increased protection from contamination over the prior model.

 ### The RH Sensor
 The relative humidity sensor of miniGNIv1 utilized Adafruits DHT22/2301 sensor but has been replaced with Adafruits 2301B.
-The 2301B sensor is practically the same, however, utilizes an I<sup>2 C interface!
+The 2301B sensor is practically the same, however, utilizes an I<sup>2</sup>C interface!
 This results in some minor changes to the wiring.

 ### Detachable Wing
 The wing of the miniGNI+ clips on for easy storage of the instruments.
 Several STL files are included at various lengths.